davs3275/sbs/med/collier.md

 ---
 5.12.
-What sort of good things those are, which are commoDly so reckoned, you may learn from hence.
+What sort of good things those are, which are commonly so reckoned, you may learn from hence.
 For the purpose, if you reflect upon those qualities which are intrinsically valuable, such as prudence, temperance, justice, and fortitude, you will not find